Delay-Phase Precoding for Wideband THz Massive MIMO: Introduction

 \section{Introduction}

-Because of the tenfold increase in bandwidth it can provide, terahertz (THz) communication is considered to be a promising technology to support the rapid growth of the data traffic in future 6G wireless systems \cite{Ref:Thz100GHz2019,Ref:Be5GThz2018,Ref:SurThz2019,Ref:TeraNets2014,Ref:TeraBand2014,Ref:Tera2011}.
+The future 6G wireless network is expected to realize Tbps single-user data rate to support emerging ultra-high-speed applications, such as mobile holograms, immersive virtual reality, and digital twins\cite{Ref:To6G2020}.
+To realize such a rapid growth of the data traffic in future 6G wireless network, terahertz (THz) communication is considered to be a promising technology due to the tenfold increase in bandwidth it can provide \cite{Ref:Thz100GHz2019,Ref:Be5GThz2018,Ref:SurThz2019,Ref:THzdistance2018,Ref:TeraBand2014,Ref:Tera2011}.
 Compared with the typical bandwidth of several GHz in the millimeter-wave (mmWave) band ($30$-$100$ GHz) for 5G, the THz band ($0.1$-$10$ THz) for 6G is capable of providing at least $10$ GHz bandwidth or even much larger\cite{Ref:mmWaveMIMO2016,Ref:TeraBand2014}.
 However, THz signals suffer from severe propagation attenuation due to the very high carrier frequencies, which is a major obstacle to practical THz communications\cite{Ref:Thz100GHz2019}.
 Massive multiple-input multiple-output (MIMO), which utilizes a large antenna array to generate directional beams with high array gains, can be used to compensate for such severe signal attenuation in THz communications.
 Consequently, THz massive MIMO is very promising for future 6G wireless communications\cite{Ref:AoATera2018,Ref:BDMATera2017,Ref:TrackTera2017}.
 Similar to mmWave massive MIMO, hybrid precoding has been recently considered for THz massive MIMO to relieve the substantial power consumption of THz radio-frequency (RF) chains\cite{Ref:HybridMili2015}.
 The key idea of hybrid precoding is to decompose the high-dimensional fully-digital precoder into a high-dimensional analog beamformer realized by phase-shifters (PSs) and a low-dimensional digital precoder\cite{Ref:LowRF2018}.
 Thus, a significantly reduced number of RF chains can be used.
-Thanks to the sparsity of THz channels\cite{Ref:TeraModel2018}, a small number of RF chains are still sufficient to fully achieve the multiplexing gain in THz massive MIMO systems\cite{Ref:LowRF2018, Ref:TeraModel2018,Ref:SpatiallyPre2014}.
+Thanks to the sparsity of THz channels\cite{Ref:THzChannel2019}, a small number of RF chains are still sufficient to fully achieve the multiplexing gain in THz massive MIMO systems\cite{Ref:LowRF2018,Ref:SpatiallyPre2014}.